a0x8o/presto/presto-docs/src/main/sphinx/admin/spill.rst

 When spill encryption is enabled (``spill-encryption-enabled`` property in :ref:`tuning-spilling`), spill contents will be encrypted with a randomly generated (per spill file) secret key.
-Enabling this will decrease the performance of spilling to disk but can protect spilled data from being recovered from the files written to disk.
+Enabling this will increase CPU load and reduce throughput of spilling to disk, but can protect spilled data from being recovered from spill files.

-**Note**: Some distributions of Java ship with policy files that limit the strength of the cryptographic keys that can be used.
-Spill encryption uses 256-bit AES keys and may require Unlimited Strength :abbr:`JCE (Java Cryptography Extension)` policy files to work correctly.
+Consider reducing the value of ``experimental.memory-revoking-threshold`` when spill encryption is enabled to account for the increase in latency of spilling.

 Supported Operations
 --------------------